-Cloud infrastructure and operations
+Cloud Infrastructure and Operations

-Beacon is a private or hosted cloud-based platform-as-a-service (PaaS) offering that benefits from the scalability and flexibility of cloud computing and data infrastructure.
-Security in this environment follows a shared responsibility model between the cloud provider, Beacon, and the customer.
+Beacon is a cloud-native platform that builds on the scalability and flexibility of cloud computing and data infrastructure.
+Security in this environment follows a shared responsibility model between the cloud provider, Beacon, and the client.
 This model leverages the capabilities and resources of each participant to deliver broader and more effective security coverage.
 Cloud infrastructure has been certified and is in use by major organizations around the world, including for data and workloads covered by stringent privacy and confidentiality regulations and top-secret classifications.

-Cloud provider
+Cloud Provider

 The cloud provider is responsible for security of the cloud infrastructure, including physical equipment and locations, identity and access controls, and the software that delivers the compute, storage, database, and networking functionality.

 This includes:

-- Physical and environmental security and access controls of cloud data centers and facilities.

-- Identity services that securely manage and control access to cloud resources.

-- Traffic inspection and filtering tools to prevent unauthorized access.

-- Visibility and control of where data

-is stored and workloads are processed.

-Beacon services are deployed into cloud

-data centers chosen by the customer,

-which comply with national and regional

-data security laws and regulations.
-Major

-data security laws and regulations.
-Major cloud providers offer services in multiple regions around the world.

-- Privacy and confidentiality of data, including key management and automatic physical layer encryption of the cloud network, and additional encryption of data at rest and in transit implemented in Beacon Platform. - Broad availability of third-party security technologies, enabling customers to layer on additional security products and services they already know and trust. - Automation of many manual security tasks to reduce the risk of manual configuration errors and reduce response time to threats and alerts. - Stringent security requirements for core infrastructure, including 24/7 monitoring by a large and experienced team of security experts, to help ensure confidentiality, integrity, and availability. - Security audits and third-party validations are readily available to assess security functions, configurations, permissions, and other aspects of the cloud operating environment.
+- Physical and environmental security and access controls of cloud data centers and facilities. - Identity services that securely manage and control access to cloud resources. - Traffic inspection and filtering tools to prevent unauthorized access. - Visibility and control of where data is stored and workloads are processed. - Beacon services are deployed into cloud data centers chosen by the customer, which comply with national and regional data security laws and regulations.
+Major cloud providers offer services in multiple regions around the world. - Privacy and confidentiality of data, including key management and automatic physical layer encryption of the cloud network, and additional encryption of data at rest and in transit implemented in Beacon Platform. - Broad availability of third-party security technologies, enabling customers to layer on additional security products and services they already know and trust. - Automation of many manual security tasks to reduce the risk of manual configuration errors and reduce response time to threats and alerts. - Stringent security requirements for core infrastructure, including 24/7 monitoring by a large and experienced team of security experts, to help ensure confidentiality, integrity, and availability. - Security audits and third-party validations are readily available to assess security functions, configurations, permissions, and other aspects of the cloud operating environment.